 • Onstage, before launching a piece, mentally image the opening phrase, and then set the air vibrating

-Centering can be either calming or energizing.
-For instance, band members preparing for a stage show could ratchet up their energy by moving rhythmically as they center.
+Band members preparing for a stage show, let’s say, could ratchet up their energy by moving rhythmically as they center.
 Conversely, a harried musician who’s about to practice or audition alone might center peacefully to restore inner harmony.

 After you’re accustomed to centering, experiment with doing so in a single breath: release, breathe, and affirm in unison, and condense your affirmations.